hbellows/rainOrShine-be/README.md

 ## Purpose

 This is a back-end API endpoint application that will power a separate front-end application.
 It retrieves current, hourly, and daily weather from the Dark Sky API, using coordinates generated from a user inputted location gathered from the Google Geocoder API.
-This application also has the ability to hit the Flickr photo API to display a location-based image.
+This application also has the ability to hit the Giphy search API to display location-based gifs.

 ## System Requirements